rui8616/PromptHome/README_EN.md

 ## Project Overview

-PromptHome is a native macOS application developed with SwiftUI + SwiftData for managing and organizing AI prompts.
+PromptHome is a native macOS application developed with SwiftUI + SwiftData for managing and organizing AI prompts, with all prompts stored locally.
 It supports advanced features such as AI polishing, MCP service integration, and pagination.

 ## Screenshots
 ![PromptHome Main Interface](PromptHome/PromptHome/docs/main.png)